|Tim Roufs||extended search|

-The White frontier came into our area as loggers.
-The White frontier came as loggers to log off our area.
+The white frontier came into our area as loggers to log off our area.
 The logging camps were moving in about 1916, '07, '08.
 In the meantime, when I was at school,(2) they came in full blast.
-And they came heavy in 1912, and after World War I. They were moving on Mud Lake, west of Mud Lake, on what we call now National Forestry land and on what we call tribal land of Leech Lake.
+And they came heavy in 1912, and after World War I. They were moving on Mud Lake -- west of Mud Lake -- on what we call now National Forestry land and on what we call tribal land of Leech Lake.
 It was our timber they were going after, but we got a certain percentage of that timber money.
 The Federal Government gave a percentage to the Indians.
 So we didn't mind.

-When I was a little boy I was standing there watching them.
-I was wishing I was able, some day, to join them.
-Every time I'd take hold of some can-hook,(4) or learn how to spin a can-hook and grab a log, I thought that was slick.
-How they would handle those tools!
+When I was a little boy I was standing there watching them, wishing I was able, some day, to join them.
+Every time I'd take hold of some cant hook,(4) or learn how to spin a cant hook and grab a log, I thought that was slick.
+How those lumberjacks would handle those tools!

-These loggers weren't all Finlanders.(5) There were French, and some of them were Norwegian.
+These loggers weren't all Finlanders.(5) There were French too, and some of them were Norwegian.
 They were cutting Norway and white pine on the high land west of Mud Lake.
 Then came the Finlanders.
 Finlanders were pretty good at logging, especially with the cedar.
 Later on, there were Swedes mostly.
-Swedes came, about war time, about World War I. Swedes are good too.
+Swedes came about war time -- about World War I. Swedes are good too.
 They're wonderful piece-cutters.

 All nationalities can learn logging.
-As I say, anybody can make a practice of it, and can soon learn how to, if they're at all interested when they get in the woods.
+Anybody can make a practice of it, and can soon learn how to piece cut, if they're at all interested when they get in the woods.
 But the Finlanders have the right act with the timber.
 They like that.
 They like timber, really.
 Finlanders and Indians work together very well.
 They get along very good.
 They work together like a team of horses, and they look good in the woods.
 They have the act.

 But I mean to say we were working on a big scale in those days.
 There were Finlanders and Indians, and Swedes and Norwegians, and a Frenchman here and there.
 They were all good.
 They're steady.
 They're calm.

-On the frontier the Whites and Indians worked together.
-We got a job from the Whites in the logging camps.
-In the logging camps they hired Indians and Whites both.
+On the frontier the whites and Indians worked together.
+We got a job from the whites in the logging camps.
+In the logging camps they hired Indians and whites both.
 It didn't make any difference.
 There was no discrimination.
 No. All worked together.
 All worked happily.
-In the lumber camp you'd live right amongst them there, if you wanted to.
-When the Indians got a job, some of them camped with the Whites, and the Whites work with the Indians.
-They were your neighbor.
-Of course, we had a few drag‑alongs that went in with the Whites, but, still, we overlooked that and the Whites thought the Indians were all right.
+You'd live right amongst them in the lumber camp . . . if you wanted to.
+When the Indians got a job, some of them camped with the whites, and the whites work with the Indians.
+They were our neighbor.
+Of course, we had a few drag‑alongs that went in with the whites, but . . . still . . . we overlooked that, and the whites thought the Indians were all right.
 And they get along fine in the logging camp.

-When the lumberjacks came in, as soon as the loggers came in, they gave us lots to do.
+When the lumberjacks came in -- as soon as the loggers came in -- they gave us lots to do.
 We had jobs after they came.
-When a bunch of us Indians would go look for a job somewhere, the loggers would say, "Sure, go to work."
+When a bunch of us Indians would go look for a job somewhere the loggers would say, "Sure, go to work."
 They put us all to work, and that's what we liked.
 We liked to be in a group, just like the Finns.
-When six and seven Indian boys(6) were in a group, ah! -- that work was playing!
+When six and seven Indian boys(7) were in a group, ah! -- that work was playing!
 We'd think nothing of work when we were in a group.

 We were willing to work.
 We made a play of it, and we were willing to do it right.
 That's what I've seen.
 I was in the bunch too.
 Ya, and that was a good day, those days.